AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance-sdk/common-issues.md

 ### Register Assurance SDK extension with Mobile Core

-Please refer to [this page](../index.md#register-aepassurance-with-mobile-core) for more details.
+Please refer to the [Assurance overview](../index.md#register-aepassurance-with-mobile-core) for more details.

 ### Copy link or open QR code from Adobe Experience Platform Assurance